-Meanwhile, as those living in developing countries have become more affluent and begun to adopt a more western, animal product based diet, we now have a global livestock population of around 23 billion - that's 23 billion livestock who need feeding and watering themselves.
+Meanwhile, as those living in developing countries have become more affluent and begun to adopt a more western, animal product based diet, we now have a global farm animal population of around 70 billion - that's 70 billion animals who need feeding and watering themselves.

-And what of the lives those 23 billion livestock lead?
+And what of the lives those 70 billion farm animals lead?
 For the majority, on intensive farms, including livestock in the UK, life is short, undue suffering is commonplace and there is little opportunity to express natural behaviour.

-Whilst we feed and water our 23 billion livestock, worldwide, 900 million people do not have enough food to eat and 750 million people lack adequate access to clean drinking water.
+Whilst we feed and water our 70 billion livestock, worldwide, 795 million people don't have enough food to eat and 663 million people lack adequate access to clean drinking water.